-- if there was an accident and the driver stopped immediately, rendered any assistance necessary and exchanged details with all other drivers and did not consume alcohol at the scene of the accident, or
+- if there was an accident and the driver discharged all duties required to be discharged at the scene of the accident; and

 It will be a question of whether the driver is believed that any alcohol was consumed after the driving and what effect that alcohol had on the driver's blood alcohol level.
 It is possible that the court may find the driver guilty of a lesser offence (instead of an alcohol level of 0.15 BAC the court may decide the reading should be 0.09 BAC or may find the driver not guilty [Road Traffic Act 1961 (SA) s 47GA].